-For low NOx space heating technologies in conjunction with a mitigation fee, the emission reductions are estimated based on its implementation for the remaining 50 percent of the sources by 2037, with 50 percent of reduction from 14 to 7 ng/J NOx emissions for each replacement.
+For low NOx space heating technologies in conjunction with a mitigation fee, the emission reductions are estimated based on its implementation for the remaining 50 percent of the sources by 2037, with $\underline{a}$ 50 p

 With the Title 24 code update for the readiness of new building electrification, the implementation for new buildings could occur earlier (e.g., 2024) than that for existing buildings.
 However, for a conservative emission reduction estimation, the implementation start year for new buildings would also occur in 2029 as for older buildings.